lukahabus/open-data-assistant/memory-bank/activeContext.md

 ## Current Focus

-Integrating and refining the core logic for processing natural language queries into SPARQL for the EU Open Data Portal.
-The primary implementation resides in `sparql.py`.
+Refining and testing the Langchain Agent implementation in `sparql.py` for processing natural language queries into SPARQL for the EU Open Data Portal.

 ## Recent Changes

--   Implemented a manual Chain-of-Thought (CoT) orchestration (`answer_complex_query` in `sparql.py`).
--   This orchestration includes steps for:
-    -   SPARQL generation (`generate_sparql_query` using OpenAI).
-    -   SPARQL execution (`execute_sparql_query`).
-    -   LLM-based analysis of results/failures (`analyse_with_llm` using OpenAI) for metadata review, linking hypothesis, self-correction context, and final answer synthesis.
-    -   Self-correction loops for handling execution errors, empty results, unsuitable candidates, and low linking feasibility.
--   The changes implementing this manual CoT were accepted into `sparql.py`.
--   An attempt was made to refactor this manual CoT logic using the Langchain framework (specifically an AgentExecutor).
-However, the automated code application tool failed to apply the necessary changes to `sparql.py`.
--   The `requirements.txt` file has been created/updated, listing necessary dependencies including `openai`, `requests`, and `langchain` libraries.
+-   **Logging Implementation:** Integrated Python's standard `logging` module into `sparql.py`.
+    -   Logs are now written to timestamped files in a newly created `logs/` directory (e.g., `logs/sparql_run_YYYYMMDD_HHMMSS.log`).
+    -   Logging includes the user query, context, generated SPARQL, execution attempts, success/failure status, result summaries or error messages, and the final agent answer.
+    -   Replaced previous `print` statements with appropriate `logging` calls (info, warning, error).
+    -   Included traceback information (`exc_info=True`) in error logs.
+-   **API Timeouts:** Configured a 5-second timeout for both OpenAI API calls (`ChatOpenAI(request_timeout=5)`) and SPARQL endpoint requests (`requests.get(timeout=5)` within `execute_sparql_tool`).
+-   **Example Queries:** Added three more complex multi-dataset query examples to `example_nl_queries_multi` in `sparql.py` for testing.
+-   **Agent Verbosity:** Set `verbose=False` for the `AgentExecutor` in `sparql.py` to avoid duplicating log messages already handled by the custom logging setup.

 ## Current State

--   The active code in `sparql.py` uses the manually implemented CoT orchestrator (`answer_complex_query`) and direct OpenAI API calls (`analyse_with_llm`).
+-   The active code in `sparql.py` uses the Langchain `AgentExecutor` with the `generate_sparql_tool` and `execute_sparql_tool`.
--   The Langchain refactoring is *not* currently reflected in the `sparql.py` code due to the failed application of the edit.
+-   This implementation includes the recently added logging, 5-second timeouts, and expanded examples.
+-   The previous manual Chain-of-Thought implementation (`answer_complex_query`, `analyse_with_llm`) is no longer present or used in the main execution path.

 ## Next Steps & Considerations

-1.  **Address Langchain Refactoring:**
-    *   Option A: Retry the Langchain refactoring, potentially by providing the code directly for manual application if the tool continues to fail.
-    *   Option B: Continue development using the current manual CoT implementation in `sparql.py` if Langchain integration proves problematic or isn't a priority.
+1.  **Monitor Timeouts:** Evaluate the impact of the 5-second timeouts.
+If frequent timeout errors occur, consider increasing the timeout values for `ChatOpenAI` and/or `requests.get`.
-2.  **Testing & Evaluation:** Thoroughly test the current `answer_complex_query` function with a wider range of complex queries to assess robustness and identify areas for prompt/logic improvement.
+2.  **Testing & Evaluation:** Thoroughly test the agent with the existing and new example queries, plus additional complex cases, to assess robustness, accuracy, and the impact of timeouts.
+Analyze the generated logs to understand agent behavior and failures.
-3.  **Refine Prompts:** Review and refine the prompts used for SPARQL generation (`generate_sparql_query`) and the various analysis steps (`analyse_with_llm`) for better accuracy and efficiency.
+3.  **Refine Prompts:** Review and potentially refine the system prompt for the agent and the instructions within `generate_sparql_tool` based on testing outcomes and log analysis.
-4.  **Error Handling:** Enhance error handling, particularly for edge cases in LLM responses or SPARQL results.
+4.  **Error Handling:** Enhance error handling logic within the agent's reasoning (prompt) or tools, especially for interpreting different types of errors returned by the tools (e.g., specific timeout errors vs. other request errors).
+5.  **Learning from Logs (Passive):** Utilize the detailed logs generated on each run to manually analyze agent performance, identify patterns in query generation/execution, and inform prompt refinement.
+(Active learning *from* logs is a future potential enhancement).
-5.  **Interface:** Consider how this logic will be integrated into a user-facing application (e.g., Streamlit, FastAPI).
+6.  **Interface:** Consider how this logic will be integrated into a user-facing application (e.g., Streamlit, FastAPI).

 ## Important Patterns & Preferences

--   Use Chain-of-Thought reasoning for complex tasks involving multiple steps and potential failures.
+-   Use Langchain Agents for orchestrating complex tasks involving tool use and reasoning.
--   Employ LLMs for specific analysis tasks within the chain (metadata analysis, linking, synthesis, failure analysis).
--   Incorporate self-correction loops based on execution results or LLM analysis.
+-   Implement comprehensive, structured logging for observability and debugging.
+-   Encapsulate distinct functionalities (like API calls) within Langchain Tools.
+-   Configure external API call parameters like timeouts explicitly.
--   Request structured JSON output from LLMs for easier parsing and integration.
+-   Request structured JSON output from LLMs where applicable (though the current agent returns natural language).
 -   Prioritize finding relevant *datasets* rather than directly answering questions requiring deep data analysis within the datasets themselves (at this stage).